Satellites to safety apps: 10 new uses of technology to help people in 2018

 1. Drone-delivered vaccines

 A one-month-old baby in Vanuatu in December became the first person in the world to be immunised with a vaccine delivered by a commercial drone.
-The delivery to the Pacific island nation was a "big leap for global health" which could help save lives in other far-flung regions, said UN children agency Unicef.
+The delivery to the Pacific island nation was a "big leap for global health" that could help save lives in other far-flung regions, said the United Nations (UN) children's agency Unicef.

 2. Satellites tackling forced labour

-Thailand turned to satellites to combat forced labour in its multibillion-dollar fishing industry after the European Union threatened to ban fish exports.
-Using satellite data, the authorities can pinpoint the location of ships at sea for a long time, potentially indicating enslavement.
+Thailand turned to satellites to combat forced labour in its multi-billion dollar fishing industry after the European Union threatened to ban fish exports.
+Using satellite data, authorities can pinpoint the location of ships at sea for a long time, potentially indicating enslavement.

 3. App that identifies crop-munching armyworm